 ETIAS, which stands for the European Travel Information and Authorization System, is a visa waiver pre-screening program for visitors who don’t need a Schengen visa, intending to travel to the European Union, created by the EU in order to protect and strengthen its borders.
 It is very similar to the United States Electronic System for Travel Authorization (ESTA).
 Those who possess an ETIAS will be able to enter the 26 member states of the Schengen Zone.

 The establishment of this program has been decided by the European Council on June 2017, after a few years of European Union countries facing terrorist attacks and immigration flows among others.
 The program will start its implementation on January 2021.

 “ETIAS will help improve our security and protect our citizens.
 It will require all those who do not need a visa to be checked before they travel to the Schengen area.
 Anyone posing a risk can be prevented from coming.”

 Maltese Presidency of the Council

-Currently, there are 62 countries the residents of which are permitted to enter the European Union countries, part of the Schengen Area and the EFTA member states.
+Currently, there are 62 countries the citizens of which are permitted to enter the European Union countries, part of the Schengen Area and the EFTA member states.
 Though there is a limit of up to 90 days for a period of six months, many people have been violating the regulations and staying for longer in Europe.
 The implementation of the ETIAS aims to stop people with criminal records and other inconvenient people from entering the European countries and overstaying.

 Some of the main purposes behind the establishment of the ETIAS are as follows: